-Beetles are found in every habitat and take advantage a wide range resources.
-The first insects develop pollination symbioses with Angiosperms were beetles first feeding on the fleshy petals of the first flowering plants.
+Beetles are found in almost every known habitat and take advantage a wide of range of resources.
+The first insects develop to pollination symbioses with Angiosperms were beetles first feeding on the fleshy petals of the first flowering plants.
 The beetles are abundant on vegetation, feeding on all parts of the plants in different life stages, and the Rosalia